rhocela/wisdom-walk/docs/part-3/day-27.md

 **Day:** 27

-**When This Happened:** Mount Sinai - Establishing the priesthood and sacrificial system
+**When this Happened:** Mount Sinai - Establishing the priesthood and sacrificial system

 **Readings:**
 - Leviticus 1:1–10:20, 16:1-34 (Law)